ms00l/brickbreakSERVER/README.md

 # Brickbreaker
 ## Introduction
 A simple game of brickbreaker that we all know and love.

+## Set Up Instructions
+- Fork and clone this repository
+- Change into directory
+- Checkout to a new branch
+- Run ``npm install`` in the command line
+- Run ``npm run server`` in the command line

+## Project Planning
+- Layed out plan for MVP of CRUD actions
+- Created a set schedule for having MVP done by due date
+- Planned how I would work on each section at a time starting with backend then frontend
+- Made sure canvas game would work in React
 ## User Stories
 1. Sign Up: If you're a first time user, sign up with your email and password.
 2. Sign In: If you're already registered, congrats!
 Click 'Sign In.'
 Change your password if needed.